helloShen/helloShen.github.io/_posts/2017-08-28-leetcode-additive-number.md

 ---

 ### 题目
-dditive number is a string whose digits can form additive sequence.
+additive number is a string whose digits can form additive sequence.

 A valid additive sequence should contain at least three numbers.
 Except for the first two numbers, each subsequent number in the sequence must be the sum of the preceding two.